Maame Yaa Tiwaa Addo-Danquah Gets New Appointment From Presidency

 Read also

-Addo-Danquah is a Fellow of the Association of Chartered Certified Accountants (FCCA and also a fellow of the Institute of Chartered Accountants Ghana (FCA) and a Chartered Forensic Accountant.
+Addo-Danquah is a Fellow of the Association of Chartered Certified Accountants (FCCA), a Fellow of the Institute of Chartered Accountants Ghana (FCA) and a Chartered Forensic Accountant.

 She was adjudged the overall best Cadet Officer and best officer in humanities subjects for the Senior Police Officers Cadet Course 33 in 1999 at the Ghana Police Academy.